 However, the study’s findings suggest that healthy lifestyle factors may attenuate the association between psychological distress and metabolic health impairment.

-The management of Type 2 diabetes follows our plan for diet changes and lifestyle changes and it address the problems of depression.
-At the Magaziner Center for Wellness, we thoroughly assess each patient’s physical state and treat any triggers of depression, including type 2 diabetes, without the use of medication.
+Our interventions at the Magaziner Center for Wellness include an assessment of each patient’s physical state and treat any triggers of depression, including type 2 diabetes, without the use of medication.
 To begin, we look at food sensitivities and allergies – as reactions to wheat, for example, and other elements have been linked to depression and problems of diabetes If such sensitivities are detected, we work with the patient to modify diet and environment to eliminate the element’s negative impact.
 We also look at exposure to mold and other environmental irritants, such as building materials and household chemicals, which often harm the nervous system and impact mood.

 Depression has been linked to problems or imbalances in the brain with regard to the neurotransmitters serotonin, epinephrine, norepinephrine, GABA and dopamine.
 We analyze the urine to test the levels of these neurotransmitters, and use blood tests to look at levels of key amino acids.
 We also review the levels of fatty acids, namely Omega-3 fatty acids, and test for deficiencies in trace minerals such as intracellular magnesium and zinc, and vitamins including B-12, as low levels of any of these have been linked to depression.
 This comprehensive analysis enables us to treat the disorder using nutritional supplementation.